cryostatio/cryostatio.github.io/get-started/index.md

 ```

 Next we must rebuild our container image.
 This is specific to your application but will likely look something like `docker build -t docker.io/myorg/myapp:latest -f src/main/docker/Dockerfile .`.
-Push that updated image or otherwise get it updated in your OpenShift registry, then modify your application `Deployment` to supply JVM system properties or environment variables configuring
+Push that updated image or otherwise get it updated in your Kubernetes registry, then modify your application `Deployment` to supply JVM system properties or environment variables configuring
 the Cryostat Agent:

 ```yaml